EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 \begin{enumerate}

-\item Categories must start in the first column.
-Any character in the
-      first column starts a new category and terminates a prior one.
+1. Categories must start in the first column.
+Any character in the first column starts a new category and terminates a prior one.

-\item When brackets are not used, a token's contents are delimited by the
-      end of the category.
+2. When brackets are not used, a token's contents are delimited by the end of the category.
 Thus the content of **ITER\_CONV** from **fragment 1** is \ `**0.001 MIX=A,b=3**`, while in **fragment 2** it is the more sensible `{\tt{}0.001}`.